The Handover Period: How We Carefully Take Over Your Email

-Objective: Develop a system to monitor/critique your inbox manager’s email responses; managers will learn how to master the day-to-day maintenance of all incoming emails.
+Objective: Develop a system for you to monitor/critique your Inbox Manager’s email responses; your Inbox Manager will learn how to master the day-to-day maintenance of all incoming emails.

 - As your inbox manager is organizing your inbox, they will review your email responses in order to match your writing style and tone (formal vs. informal, lengthy vs. concise).

 - Next, you decide what types of emails you’d like your manager to take responsibility for.
 These are assigned to your manager in their own personal folder.
 Any emails you decide still need your attention/expertise are assigned to you in your own designated folder.